Bioconductor/OrchestratingSingleCellAnalysis-dev/docs/trajectory.md

 so that it passes through the cloud of cells in the high-dimensional expression space.
 This is the idea behind principal curves [@hastie1989principal], effectively a non-linear generalization of PCA where the axes of most variation are allowed to bend.
-We use the *[slingshot](https://bioconductor.org/packages/3.12/slingshot)* package [@street2018slingshot] to fit a principal curve to the PC coordinates, which yields a pseudotime ordering of cells based on their relative positions when projected onto the curve.
+We use the *[slingshot](https://bioconductor.org/packages/3.12/slingshot)* package [@street2018slingshot] to fit a single principal curve to the Nestorowa dataset, again using the low-dimensional PC coordinates for denoising and speed.
+This yields a pseudotime ordering of cells based on their relative positions when projected onto the curve.

 ```r